 Let's implement the discrete linear correlation function for real input sequences in pure Python using the sliding dot product as defined previously:

-$$c_{ab}[delay] = \sum_n a[n+delay] * b[n]$$def dot_python(a, b, start, stop, delay):
+$$c_{ab}[delay] = \sum_n a[n+delay] * b[n]$$

 """Return dot product of two sequences in range."""